SummerOfCode2020/week-04-forking-from-the-org/README.md

 Once you commit changes to your copy of a repo, you can make a pull request back to the SummerOfCode2020 repository.

 ![picture](04_Back_to_SummerOfCode2020.png)

+## It's not easy
+As we are in week-04, I'm still trying to fully comprehend week-02.
+After countless google, YouTube, W3schools, CodingJS, etc. I'm still trying.
+'It is not in the pursuit of happiness that we find fulfillment, it is in the happiness of pursuit.'
+(Denis Waitley)